EagleIves/portfolio/README.md

 ## PROJECTS
-### Customer Segmentation and Purchase Behaviour Prediction
+### PROJECT 1: Customer Segmentation and Purchase Behaviour Prediction
 #### Objective
 My goal was to classify and segment customers based on their historical purchases and ultimately accurately develop a model for predicting their future purchasing behaviour.
 I wanted the data to tell me where this American shopowner should put their money to get the most out of their investment.